 Annual incentive target payouts were initially established for each of our NEOs pursuant to their Employment Agreements.
-For a more detailed description of the Executive Employment Agreements, see "Narrative Disclosure to Summary Compensation and Grants of Plan Based Awards Tables-Executive Employment Agreements."
+For a more detailed description of the Executive Employment Agreements, see "Narrative Disclosure to Summary Compensation and Grants of Plan-Based Awards Table - Executive Employment Agreements."
 The annual target bonus amounts of our NEOs are reviewed on an annual basis and at the time of promotion or other change in responsibilities.
 In determining the amount of any adjustments, the compensation committee uses market data as a tool for assessing the reasonableness of the annual incentive targets of the NEOs as compared to executives in similar positions with similar responsibility levels in our industry.
 However, the final determination of annual target bonus amounts is within the compensation committee's discretion.

-Actual bonuses for 2019 were determined based on our achievement of compensation committee approved key performance indicators (KPIs) and a board discretionary component.
-The KPIs for fiscal 2019 were Distributable Cash Flow Per Common Unit, Adjusted EBITDA, Total Shareholder Return Relative to Peers, Safety and Optimization and Sustainability.
+Actual bonuses for 2020 were determined based on our achievement of compensation committee approved key performance indicators (KPIs) and a board discretionary component.
+The KPIs for fiscal 2020 were Distributable Cash Flow Per Common Unit, Adjusted EBITDA, Total Shareholder Return Relative to Peers, Safety, and Optimization and Sustainability Achievements.
 Each KPI is then weighted based on the relative impact to our overall compensation philosophy and objectives.
 Actual results between the minimum and maximum target thresholds are pro-rated based on the percentage of target reached.
 Actual results above the maximum threshold are capped at 140% and results below 40% achievement result in 0% achievement for that KPI, excluding total shareholder return relative to peers.
 The board discretionary component allows our board of directors the ability to increase the total recommended bonus pool as much as 25% or decrease the bonus pool by as much as 20% based on qualitative factors deemed relevant by the board.

-2019 Annual Incentive Awards KPIs Weighting 2019 Target 2019 Actual % Achievement Distributable Cash Flow Per Common Unit 30% \$ 3.86 \$ 4.17 108% Adjusted EBITDA 30% \$ 511.6 \$ 526.5 103% Relative Total Shareholder Return 10% 100% 140% 140% Total Recordable Incident Rate 4% 1.6 0.7 140% Preventable Vehicle Incident Rate 4% 1.6 1.1 131% Lost Time Injury Rate 4% 8.0 0.6 125% Contractor TRIR on Growth/Maintenance Capital 2% 1.6 1.0 138% Safety and Compliance Leading Indicators (1) 6% 109% Optimization and Sustainability Achievements (2) 10% 90%
+2020 2020 % Weighting 2020 Annual Incentive Awards KPIs Actuals Target Achieved Weighting Achieved Consolidated Distributable Cash Flow Per Common Unit \$4.91 \$5.07 97 % 30 % 29 % Consolidated Adjusted EBITDA \$580 \$608 72 % 30 % 22 % Total Shareholder Return Relative to Peers 101 % 100 % 101 % 10 % 10 % Safety Total Recordable Incident Rate 0.96 1.3 126 % 4 % 5 % Lost Time Injury Rate 0.48 0.7 131 % 4 % 5 % Preventable Vehicle Incident Rate 1.19 1.4 115 % 4 % 5 % Contractor TRIR on Growth/Maintenance Capital 1.81 1.3 61 % 2 % 1 % Safety and Compliance Leading Indicators (1) 6 % 6 % Optimization and Sustainability Achievements (2) 10 % 13 % Total Achievement 96 %